Start here if you already have a bachelor’s degree.

 - Single Subject Teaching — Teach in middle and high schools (7-12)

-- Mild/Moderate Disabilities — Teach students who have a specific learning disability or need additional supports in school
+- Mild to Moderate Support Needs — Teach students who have a specific learning disability or need additional supports in school

-- Moderate/Severe Disabilities — Teach students with significant learning needs
+- Extensive Support Needs — Teach students with significant learning needs

 Read more about the types of teaching credentials APU offers.